durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 ```

 ## Type Specialization
-Sometimes you need explicitly write different behavior for specific template subcases.
+Sometimes you need explicitly write different behavior for specific subcases.
 This can be accomplished by writing more specific versions of your template alongside more general ones.
 ```
 #include <string>
 #include <iostream>